RyogaYuzawa/RyogaYuzawa.github.io/README.md

-# Personal Blog
+# Ryoga Yuzawa's Personal Blog

-URL：
+Welcome to my personal blog hosted on GitHub Pages.
+You can visit the blog at:

 [https://RyogaYuzawa.github.io](https://RyogaYuzawa.github.io)

-- Jekyll
+This blog covers topics related to:
-- Ruby
+- Computer Vision
-- GitHub Pages
+- Embedded AI

-memo :
+- FPGA
-internal check -> bundle exec jekyll serve --port 4001
+    - Edge AI

-本ブログの見解・意見は個人のものであり、所属する組織の見解や意見を代表するものではありません。
+    - Video Application

-*The contents of this blog do not reflect the views or opinions of any organization with which I am affiliated; they are solely my own.*
+*The views and opinions expressed in this blog are solely those of the author and do not necessarily reflect the official policy or position of any affiliated organization.*